hslu-ige-laes/lora-devices-ttn/docs/ttn.md

   Physical obstacles like buildings, walls, windows and trees can weaken or block the signal, affecting signal strength and range.
 - **Gateway Density**<br>
   More gateways nearby improve coverage and increase the chances of successful communication.
-- **Transmit Power of the Device**<br>
+- **Transmit Power of the Sensor Device**<br>
   Higher transmit power allows for longer range but consumes more energy.
 - **Environmental Factors**<br>
   Weather, humidity, and atmospheric conditions can influence signal strength.
 - **Interference**<br>
   Electronic noise or interference from other devices can impact reception.
 - **Antenna Quality**<br>
-  The quality of antennas on both the IoT device and gateway affects range and reception quality.
+  The quality of antennas on both the sensor device and gateway affects range and reception quality.
-- **Device Orientation**<br>
+- **Sensor Device Orientation**<br>
   Each antenna has a designed orientation.
-Refer to the device datasheets to see how you place best the devices.
+Refer to the sensor device datasheets to see how you place best the devices.

 ## What is TTN?
 `The Things Network - TTN` is a global, community-driven, open-source LoRaWAN network.
 It provides an infrastructure for connecting own devices free of charge.
 This public network is built on the principle of shared infrastructure, meaning that users can benefit from existing gateways deployed by others in the community.
-As long as there are TTN gateways within the reception range of your device, you can utilize the network without the need to deploy your own gateway.
+As long as there are TTN gateways within the reception range of your sensor device, you can utilize the network without the need to deploy your own gateway.

 ## Difference to other LoRaWAN networks
 In Switzerland, for example, the company Swisscom offers a similar network, although there is a charge for it.
-Here, Swisscom maintains the entire network infrastructure and you only have to integrate your own devices.
+Here, Swisscom maintains the entire network infrastructure and you only have to integrate your own sensor devices.
 With the TTN, every individual can contribute to this infrastructure and install a gateway at home, for example.
 This gateway then not only forwards LoRa telegrams from one's own devices, but also from other users to the Internet.

 ## Getting started with TTN
 ### Account and Console
-> The `Console` is the place where you can add devices and gateways.
+> The `Console` is the place where you can add sensor devices and gateways.
 > First of all you need a "The Things Network" account.<br>
 > The account and usage is free of charge.